Persival-GmbH/asam-openx-assets/README.md

-# asam-openx-assets
+# ASAM OpenX Data and Assets

-Collection of data and assets demonstrating the connection of ASAM OpenDRIVE, ASAM OpenSCENARIO XML, ASAM OSI, ASAM OpenMATERIAL 3D and further ASAM OpenX standards
+This is a collection of data and assets demonstrating the connection between ASAM OpenDRIVE, ASAM OpenSCENARIO XML, ASAM OSI, ASAM OpenMATERIAL 3D and further ASAM OpenX standards.